cupcake-recipes.com

 Ingredients

-Here is everything you need to grab from the pantry and fridge to make this magic happen:
+Here is what you will need to grab from your pantry and fridge to get started:

-• Pumpkin Puree: One large 29-ounce can.
-Make sure it’s 100% pure pumpkin, not pumpkin pie filling!
+• Pumpkin Puree: One 15-ounce can.
+Make sure it is 100% pure pumpkin, not the pre-sweetened pumpkin pie filling!

 Step-by-Step Instructions

-Start by preheating your oven to 350°F. Grab a 9×13 inch baking pan and give it a good spray with non-stick cooking spray so nothing sticks to the edges.
-Set it aside while you mix the filling.
+Start by preheating your oven to 350°F (175°C).
+Grab a standard 9×13 inch baking dish and give it a good spray with non-stick cooking spray.
+You can also rub it lightly with butter if you prefer.

 What to Serve It With

-If ice cream isn’t your thing, a generous dollop of freshly whipped cream or even a drizzle of salted caramel sauce takes this dessert over the top.
-Pair it with a hot cup of coffee or a mug of warm apple cider for the ultimate cozy fall experience.
+If you aren’t an ice cream person, a generous dollop of freshly whipped cream with a tiny dusting of cinnamon is a classic and elegant choice.
+For my caramel lovers, try drizzling a little salted caramel sauce over the top of your serving.
+Serve it alongside a hot cup of coffee, a spiced chai latte, or a mug of warm apple cider for the ultimate cozy autumn dessert experience.

-Top Tips for Perfecting Your Pumpkin Dump Cake
+Top Tips for Perfecting Your Easy Pumpkin Dump Cake

-Even though this recipe is incredibly forgiving, I’ve picked up a few helpful tricks over the years to make sure it comes out absolutely perfect every single time:
+Even though this recipe is incredibly simple, there are a few little tricks I’ve learned over the years to ensure it comes out flawless every single time:

 Storing and Reheating Tips

-If you actually have leftovers (which is a very rare occurrence around here!), this cake stores beautifully.
-Let it cool completely to room temperature, then cover the baking dish tightly with plastic wrap or aluminum foil.
-You’ll want to keep it in the refrigerator for up to 5 days.
-Since the bottom layer is essentially a pumpkin custard, it does need to be chilled.
+To store: Once the cake has cooled completely to room temperature, cover the baking dish tightly with plastic wrap or transfer the leftovers to an airtight container.
+Keep it in the refrigerator for up to 4 to 5 days.
+Because of the custard-like pumpkin base, it does need to be refrigerated and shouldn’t be left out on the counter overnight.

 Frequently Asked Questions

-Can I use a yellow cake mix instead of spice cake?
+Can I use a different type of cake mix?

-Can I make this dump cake ahead of time?
+Can I make this easy pumpkin dump cake ahead of time?

 Final Thoughts